 Be as transparent as possible to your colleagues and higher-ups.
 When there are problems that arise in a certain situation or project, don’t just go around keeping it all to yourself.
 Directly tell your superiors, co-workers or your boss and then communicate to address any miscalculations in the plan beforehand.

-The power and the influence of good communication help solve problems in a cinch and helps you gain a better understanding of the situation at hand.
+The power and the influence of good communication help solve problems in a cinch and help you gain a better understanding of the situation at hand.
 Communication, when used properly, builds trust, understanding and creates an opportunity to relay ideas that come to mind.

 Communicating well and vocalizing your ideas will make your boss think about the capability and potential you might actually possess.
 This opportunity may actually open up a way for you to get a step closer to that so-called promotion.